ComposableFi/composable/book/src/products/apollo-overview.md

 which could allow them to include a transaction to buy or sell an asset based on the expected price (frontrunning).
 With the use of substrate blockchain on_initialize hook in Apollo, the order of the Oracle price updates is guaranteed, i.e when a block initializes, the price of an asset is guaranteed a slot into the block.
-Apollo also implements and algorithm that instead of trusting one oracle for the price, it takes the median price from different oracles which significantly limits the ability of oracle manipulation.
+Apollo also implements an algorithm that instead of trusting one oracle for the price, it takes the median price from different oracles which significantly limits the ability of oracle manipulation.

 ---